Explore what truly matters, in a safe and supportive space.

 How I work

-• People often ask about the difference between counselling and psychotherapy.
-Broadly speaking, counselling tends to focus on current issues — like stress, a recent loss, or a specific challenge — and is often shorter-term.
+People often ask about the difference between counselling and psychotherapy.
+Broadly speaking, counselling tends to focus on current issues, such as stress, a recent loss, or a specific challenge, and is often shorter-term.
 Psychotherapy usually goes deeper, exploring long-standing patterns or past experiences that might be influencing how you feel today.
 But in reality, the two often overlap, and how we work together will depend on what you need.

 I speak English, Portuguese, and Spanish, and I welcome people from all backgrounds.
 My aim is to create a warm, supportive space where you can feel heard and understood.